swayos/swayos.github.io/README.md

 Set dark mode by typing ```gsettings set org.gnome.desktop.interface color-scheme prefer-dark```

-Set default cursor theme in ~/.config/sway/config

 Set font sizes according to your display size and resolution for foot, sway and waybar, if your screen res is too high/low

-Set preferred ozone platform to Wayland in Google Chrome/Chromium for 120 Hz scrolling ( if display is capable ) and screen sharing.

 If you want other input sources/keymaps for other languages, edit ~/.config/sway/config and uncomment/edit the input part at the top.